 - Frozen: The second stage is when shoulder pain plateaus and may even decrease.
 Unfortunately, this is also when the shoulder is the stiffest, and mobility is severely limited.
 This stage can last another four to six months.

 - Thawing: During the third stage, mobility in the shoulder gradually increases and pain typically decreases slowly.
 Eventually, both pain and mobility may return to normal, but every person will experience this differently.
 Full functionality may take up to three years to achieve.

 Consider chiropractic for frozen shoulder

 Although pain may resolve itself over time, both pain and stiffness due to frozen shoulder may be eased faster with treatment.
-Many doctors will recommend anti-inflammatory medication to ease pain symptoms; however, due to the long-term nature of the condition, taking medication may not be the most suitable route for patients experiencing frozen shoulder.
+Many doctors will recommend anti-inflammatory medication to ease pain symptoms.
+However, due to the long-term nature of the condition, taking medication may not be the most suitable route for patients.

 Instead, guided exercises and stretches may help improve mobility and reduce pain over time.
 Many patients have experienced improvements in their symptoms with routine stretching.
 At home, try to use your affected arm as much as possible to continue to stretch it out.
 Immobilizing the arm may actually make inflammation and stiffness worse.

 Visiting a chiropractor may also help alleviate the symptoms of frozen shoulder.
 A chiropractor can lead you in these stretches and exercises to improve your mobility.
 Additionally, they may use an applied pressure technique on the joint to decrease your discomfort.

 Having frozen shoulder may also cause neck and upper back pain.
 Doing day-to-day activities in a way that does not hurt your shoulder can put additional stress on your spine, and a chiropractor may be able to alleviate that pain in addition to helping you work through your symptoms.